ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

 ## Data Operations <!-- This section is to provide the new team member with detailed information on processes the Data Team operates by.  -->

 The Data Team works with people through the company.
-This section is designed to give you information on how the Data Team manages thous interactions and how you will be a part of them.
+This section is designed to give you information on how the Data Team manages those interactions and how you will be a part of them.
 Even more information can be found on the [How we Work](https://about.gitlab.com/handbook/business-technology/data-team/how-we-work/) page of the handbook.

 <details>